SneakyHub/r2modmanPlus/README.md

 # Fork of r2modman
 - This repo was forked because we would like to make it easier for community members to use the software!

-1. Download the r2modman installer.
+1. Download the r2modman installer from here https://raw.githubusercontent.com/SneakyHub/r2modmanPlus/master/download/r2modman%20Setup%203.1.25.exe
 2. Run the installer.
 3. Use the search bar and Navigate to Valheim
 4. Click " Select Game ".